LuckyDogeDev/lucky-data/README.md

 ## Supported Subscriptions
 The below all return an Observable that when subscribed to with an object.

-1. `goldnugget.observePriceETH()` Gets an observable of the current ETH price of GoldNugget.
+1. `goln.observePriceETH()` Gets an observable of the current ETH price of GoldNugget.
 2. `blocks.observeLatestBlock()` Gets an observable of the latest block.
 3. `exchange.observeToken({token_address})` Gets an observable for specified token.
 4. `exchange.observeTokens()` Gets an observable for the top 1000 tokens (by volume in USD).